-TIME 8:00 a.m., Central Time, on Thursday, May 6, 2021 PLACE Community Healthcare Trust Incorporated 3326 Aspen Grove Drive, Suite 150 Franklin, Tennessee 37067 ITEMS OF BUSINESS To elect five directors, each to serve a one-year term expiring in 2022; To vote to approve, on a non-binding advisory basis, a resolution approving the Company's compensation of its named executive officers; To ratify the appointment of BDO USA, LLP as our independent registered public accountants for 2021; and To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
-RECORD DATE You can vote if you are a stockholder of record as of the close of business on March 5, 2021.
-ANNUAL REPORT All of these documents are accessible on our Internet website, http://investors.chct.reit .
+TIME 8:00 a.m., Central Time, on Thursday, May 4, 2023

+PLACE Community Healthcare Trust Incorporated

+3326 Aspen Grove Drive, Suite 150

+Franklin, Tennessee 37067

+ITEMS OF BUSINESS

+- 1. To elect six directors, each to serve a one-year term expiring in 2024; - 2.
+To vote to approve, on a non-binding advisory basis, a resolution approving the Company's compensation of its named executive officers; - 3.
+To ratify the appointment of BDO USA, LLP as our independent registered public accountants for 2023; and - 4.
+To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

+RECORD DATE ANNUAL REPORT

+You can vote if you are a stockholder of record as of the close of business on March 2, 2023.
+All of these documents are accessible on our Internet website, http://investors.chct.reit.
 You may request a paper copy of the proxy statement, the proxy card, and our annual report to stockholders, which is not part of the proxy solicitation material.

+PROXY VOTING

-PROXY VOTING It is important that your shares be represented and voted at the annual meeting.
-You may vote your shares on the Internet or, if you request and receive written proxy materials, you may vote by signing, dating and mailing the accompanying proxy card or voting instruction form in the envelope provided.
-Instructions regarding the two methods of voting are contained on the proxy card.
+It is important that your shares be represented and voted at the annual meeting.
+You may vote your shares on the Internet, by phone or, if you request and receive written proxy materials, you may vote by signing, dating and mailing the accompanying proxy card or voting instruction form in the envelope provided.
+Instructions regarding the three methods of voting are contained on the proxy card.
 The Notice has instructions regarding voting on the Internet.
 Any proxy may be revoked at any time prior to its exercise at the annual meeting.